redis/redis-doc/topics/cluster-spec.md

 * The IP address and TCP port where the node is located.
 * A set of flags.
 * A set of hash slots served by the node.
-* Last time we sent a PING packet using the cluster bus.
+* Last time we sent a ping packet using the cluster bus.
-* Last time we received a PONG packet in reply.
+* Last time we received a pong packet in reply.
 * The time at which we flagged the node as failing.
 * The number of slaves of this node.
 * The master node ID, if this node is a slave (or 0000000... if it is a master).

-Soem of this information is available using the `CLUSTER NODES` command that can be sent to all the nodes in the cluster, both master and slave nodes.
+Some of this information is available using the `CLUSTER NODES` command that can be sent to all the nodes in the cluster, both master and slave nodes.

-The following is an example of output of CLUSTER NODES sent to a master node in a small cluster of three nodes.
+The following is an example of output of `CLUSTER NODES` sent to a master node in a small cluster of three nodes.

     $ redis-cli cluster nodes